Interpreting Traditional Island Way of Life at the Great Blasket Centre

 Meg: You made the observation that it was possible to tell the health of a community by how many boats they had.

 Daithi: People who don't live by the sea can see the water as a boundary which stops you from doing something.
 For coastal people, the sea is a highway.
 For the Blasket Islanders, they were only a few days old the first time they traveled by boat, to come to the mainland for baptism.
 Even the most simple things required sea travel - shopping, church, hospital & doctor visits, even going to dances or football matches.
-They were also were buried on the mainland.
+They were also buried on the mainland.
 Thus the sea was central to every aspect of their lives.